Stev0-P/spoontastic/README.md

 ## Spoontastic Overview

-Spoontastic is a Web-Application that gives users ability to easily search thousands of recipes and add them to favourites in order to provide users with ability to save and keep track of recipes that match their requirements.
-Also, Spoontastic gives reccomendations to User based on their selected Dietary needs, Intolerances and time of day.
-Furthremore, user is able to change their dietary needs and intolerances at any given moment, if user wishes to do so recipes that don't match their dietary needs will display a warning message to ensure their safety.
+Spoontastic is a Web-Application that  implements a Reccomender System that utilises Data Analytics techniques to provide users with personalized recommendations that adhere to suer specific dietary restrictions.
+Moreover, it provides users ability to easily search and filter thousands of recipes, add them to favourites in order to provide users with ability to save and keep track of recipes that match their requirements.
+Furthremore, users are able to change their dietary needs and intolerances at any given moment,recipes that don't match users dietary needs will display a warning message to ensure their safety.

-## Update
-This project was initial part of my summer internship training, currently it is being improved on exapanded into my final year Project.

-Planned key features:
+Key features:

-- Improve Security(JWT Authentication)
+- Reccomender System Based on User Interactions and Similarity to other Users
+- Dynamic & User Friendly Interface
+- Comprehensive Search And Filtering System
-- Re-design of the UI (Dynamic, More Intuitive)
+- Thausands of available recipes
-- Implement Machine Learning to improve Accuracy of Reccomended Recipes that are presented to the User
-- Improve search capability by implementing an accurate filtering system

 ## Component Overview